evvanErb/SimpleMovingAvgStockAnaly/README.md

 Takes data from file named stockData.csv and writes data to stockAnalyzed.csv

+Dependencies: Python 2.7 and pip
-Dependecies: Python 2.7, numpy, pandas, matplotlib
+Dependencies installed in install.txt: numpy, pandas, matplotlib

 For best results run program from terminal (python MovingAvg.py)